Kaspary/simple-flask-api-template/README.md

 #### Documentation
-Web Documentation is generatig using [Docgen](https://github.com/thedevsaddam/docgen) project.
+Web Documentation is generatig using <a href="https://github.com/thedevsaddam/docgen" target="_blank">Docgen</a> project.

 <p align="right">(<a href="#top">back to top</a>)</p>